 Meso-level analyses with quantitative data

 To examine the divorce-cohabitation link at the meso-level, we use the Harmonized Histories to ascertain whether people whose parents separated or divorced are more likely to enter cohabitation for their first partnership compared to people whose parents remained married in childhood.
+This analysis allows us to directly investigate the causal link based on temporal ordering: by definition, parental divorce in childhood occurs before individuals make decisions about their first union formation.
 In figure 2, we present the proportion of ever partnered women aged 20-49 in 2005 who started their first union with cohabitation by whether their parents lived together at age 15.
 This measure was obtained from a survey question that is relatively consistent across all the countries.

 (Figure 2 about here)

 In all countries with the exception of Sweden, the proportion of women who began their first union with cohabitation was higher for those whose parents separated than those whose parents did not separate.
 The solid bars indicate that the difference in the two groups is significant (confidence intervals do not overlap) in all countries except France and Sweden (the shaded bars indicate an insignificant difference).
 In most countries, about 10% more women started their unions with cohabitation among those whose parents separated compared to those whose parents did not separate.
 The bars also indicate that direct marriage has remained more common among those whose parents stay married.
-In Sweden, France, and Norway, however, fewer than 25% of couples directly married, indicating that cohabitation is now the normative way of entering a co-residential partnership. selectivity into cohabitation over historical time as cohabitation became more normative.
-Ideally we would like to repeat our analyses for the same age group earlier ; however due to small sample sizes in most countries this was not possible., overall these results are consistent with the idea that the intergenerational transmission of parent’s divorce to children’s cohabitation is common across countries, and that intergenerational transmission can be considered a potential causal pathway helping to explain the link between divorce and cohabitation.
+In Sweden, France, and Norway, however, fewer than 25% of couples directly married, indicating that cohabitation is now the normative way of entering a co-residential partnership.

+Because we chose women aged 20-49 in 2005, these analyses reflect cohorts who were age 15 in 1971-2000.
+In some countries, divorce legislation and the increase in divorce would have occurred earlier and would not be reflected in our analyses.
+In addition, selectivity into cohabitation may have declined over historical time as cohabitation became more normative.
+As a check, we repeated the analyses for each 10-year age group and found the same relationship; hence, the relationship is not due to the increase in both cohabitation and experience of parental separation across cohorts.
+Ideally we would like to repeat our analyses for the same age group in earlier years when divorce just started to emerge in some countries; however due to small sample sizes in most countries this was not possible.
+Nonetheless, overall these results are consistent with the idea that the intergenerational transmission of parent’s divorce to children’s cohabitation is common across countries, and that intergenerational transmission can be considered a potential causal pathway helping to explain the link between divorce and cohabitation.

 Micro-level links: Individual experience of divorce and subsequent cohabitation